Movie Name: Salem’s Lot

 Salem’s Lot was only the second adaptation of Stephen King’s work (the first being the critically acclaimed Carrie in 1976).
 This was also the first mini-series adaptation by King which became a trend in his writing (especially in the last twenty years).
 The style allowed for most of the novel to be adapted and only a few characters storylines were altered much.
 Barlow was also changed and came to resemble the classic Nosferatu vampire.
 One interesting change was a slight name change.
 The city is known as Jerusalem’s Lot or ’Salem’s Lot for short.
 To prevent any confusion on the title, the movie is simply Salem’s Lot (minus the apostrophe).

 What is surprising is how scary Salem’s Lot is.
 The movie was like many of the made for TV horror films of the ’70s and actually had a bunch of jumps.
 For some crazy reason, my parents allowed me to see part of Salem’s Lot when I was young and it gave me nightmares.
 I don’t know if it was on its first run, but it was before I turned five.
 The window scenes (where the vampire children try to get invited in) alone were really horrific and “creepy dead kids” have scared me ever since.

-Salem’s Lot is quite dated in style and look.
+Salem’s Lot is quite dated in style and look and includes a cast you would expect for the time (a mix of TV and older movie stars).
 The movie has that ’70s feel but it works for it.
 The soft focus and sun flares give it an old style creepiness and the impressive Marsten House alone makes the movie look like it had a bigger budget than most of Stephen King’s later mini-series.